Sovereign-Labs/sovereign-sdk/rollup-interface/specs/interfaces/stf.md

 ### Witness

-A custom type for each state transition functioncontaining the hints which are passed to the ZKVM.
+A custom type for each state transition function containing the hints that are passed to the ZKVM.

 ## Optional Methods